Katherine-Holland/PP2/README.md

 I tested it using two popular browsers, Chrome and Firefox, both of which worked as expected.

 I tested the site using Google Dev Tools both for desktop and for mobile responsiveness on all devices.
-The site worked well as I had used a container to add mobile responsiveness, however, I did need to change the chart dimensions in the jsscript file to allow it to fit on smaller mobile screens.
+The site worked well as I had used a container to add mobile responsiveness, however, I did need to change the chart dimensions in the jsscript file to allow it to fit on smaller mobile screens and I also used media queries to ensure the site was viewable on mobile devices.

 ## Manual Testing
 1. I was testing the functionality of the site as I went along.
 For example, to check if the event listeners were responding correctly I logged events to the console.